 - Read and follow the IRB's advice on writing Consent Documents

 - Follow the instructions in the CHOP IRB's template;

 - Adhere to the template design specified int the MS Word Style Sheet - margins, type size, font choices, use of bold, etc. - which can be used to control formatting;

 - Use Plain Language instead of technical terms;

 - Use or adapt the descriptions of procedures and their risks that have been compiled by the CHOP IRB from approved consent forms in from the Standard Language webpage.
 The IRB has compiled a document entitled Explanations of Procedures and their Associated Risks which includes Plain Language descriptions of procedures and corresponding risk information.
 The document can be downloaded either as a pdf file or as an MS Word file.
-Both the descriptions of the procedures and the associated risks can be modified and adapted to match the study's requirements;
+The IRB does not intend that investigators must use the exact wording; both the descriptions of the procedures and the associated risks may be modified and adapted to match each study's specific requirements;

 - Target the reading level as close as possible to Grade 6 - 8;